Join the St John’s College Parents’ Association at “On the Night”, our annual fundraiser which takes place on 30 September 2017 from 3pm.

 The entertainment will kick off with the St John’s College Big Band and Jazz Band.

 The St John’s bands will be followed by South African Electronic House sensation GoodLuck who will perform just before the spectacular pyrotechnic display which will take place just after dark.

 Monark, fast becoming one of SA’s top bands, will perform a song or two in with the St John’s Prep ‘Cool Choir’ after the pyrotechnic display followed by a performance of their popular hits.
 The evening will officially end at 10pm.

-A variety of children’s activities, including a dedicated kids area with child-minders, a carnival games tent with a selection of games and a dedicated teen chill zone will provide plenty of entertainment for and teens.
+A variety of children’s activities, including a kids area with a Toy Stall and a dedicated teen chill zone, will provide plenty of entertainment for kids and teens.
 There will be plenty of food vendors to cater for those who don’t bring a picnic basket of their own.
 Picnic baskets can be ordered from 1 September 2017 from the Old Johannian Club.